Deterministic and Nondeterministic Functions

 Deterministic functions always return the same result any time they are called with a specific set of input values and given the same state of the database.
 Nondeterministic functions may return different results each time they are called with a specific set of input values even if the database state that they access remains the same.
 For example, the function AVG always returns the same result given the qualifications stated above, but the GETDATE function, which returns the current datetime value, always returns a different result.

 There are several properties of user-defined functions that determine the ability of the SQL Server Database Engine to index the results of the function, either through indexes on computed columns that call the function, or through indexed views that reference the function.
 The determinism of a function is one such property.
 For example, a clustered index cannot be created on a view if the view references any nondeterministic functions.
 For more information about the properties of functions, including determinism, see User-Defined Functions.

 This topic identifies the determinism of built-in system functions and the effect on the deterministic property of user-defined functions when it contains a call to extended stored procedures.

-The following built-in functions from categories of built-in functions other than aggregate and string functions are always deterministic.
+The following built-in functions from categories of built-in functions other than string functions are always deterministic.